mshat004/GCA-Web-Dev/README.md

-# My First Website throuhg the GCA program
+# My First Website through the GCA program
+This is a website about me, my skills and the projects that I'm building